 When in-person jury selection begins, jurors will be seated in the jury box and in the gallery according to the random-order list.
 The Court, not the parties, will ask certain background and follow-up questions of all the venire based on their completed juror questionnaires.
 After that questioning, counsel will have a chance to propose follow-up questions at a side-bar, but the Court, in its discretion, will decide whether to follow up with the venireperson and will ask any follow-up questions itself.
 After the last round of questioning, counsel will exercise "for cause" strikes.
 That will leave the qualified pool on which peremptory challenges will be made (overlapping peremptory challenges count against both sides).
-The Government will be allowed six peremptory challenges, and the Defendant will be allowed ten peremptory challenges, unless the parties address the need for more during the Pre-Trial Conference.
-The first 12 non-struck jurors on the random-order jury list will comprise the jury.
+Typically, each side will be allowed three peremptory challenges, unless the parties address the need for more during the Pre-Trial Conference.
+The first 8 non-struck jurors on the random-order jury list will comprise the jury.
 Then the parties will exercise their peremptory (or peremptories, if more than one) challenge for the alternate (or alternates, if more than one).